Support Tip: Powering Your Business with Bullhorn Pulse

 Personally, I think this is really cool.
 If this is where you decide that we have different views on what is cool and what isn’t, I will accept that.
 But I digress.

-The Recommended Communication is definitely my favorite part: it is hugely helpful whenever you need to track down someone who struggles to reply to emails.
+The Recommended Communication is definitely my favourite part: it is hugely helpful whenever you need to track down someone who struggles to reply to emails.
 Maybe you have a candidate who has gone silent or a client who only seems to read their emails twice a week–using this data from Pulse you can make sure to send your next email around their most responsive times.

 This card also exists on the Company level, there it is called Most Responsive Contacts.
 By default, this card just shows the Recommended Communication for all Contacts, but you can click on the Show Details button to also display the Relationship Length for each Contact.